cesarvr/blog/content/post/rust-vs-javascript.md

 > [[Clone]](https://doc.rust-lang.org/std/clone/trait.Clone.html) differs from Copy in that Copy is implicit and extremely inexpensive, while Clone is always explicit and may or may not be expensive...

-Well it seems that I got the expensive part here, so I decided to look for the part of my code that might trigger a string clone method, and one of those candidates was ``to_vec`` which the documentation defines as:
+Well it seems that I got the expensive part here, so I decided to [look for parts of my code](https://github.com/cesarvr/AOCRust/blob/master/day-5/first/src/main.rs) that might trigger a ``string::clone``, and one of those candidates was ``to_vec`` which the documentation defines as:

 > Copies self into a new Vec.

+Very economic definition, but this is what happens behind the scene, when you call ``to_vec`` you basically first allocating memory in the heap

-A very economic definition, but I got the idea,  the only problem is that the code was very dependent on ``to_vec`` and I didn’t feel in the mood of starting a discussion with the [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html) over how to move things around, so I decided to rewrite the code from scratch.
+you get the idea, the only problem is that the code was very dependent on ``to_vec`` and I didn’t feel in the mood of starting a discussion with the [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html) over how to move things around, so I decided to rewrite the code from scratch.

 ```rust